tirranaa/redirect/README.md

 ## Simple redirect application
-### that will work in node.js environment and in scriptless static environment too.
+### That will work in node.js environment, and in scriptless static environment too.